revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

 ---

-96. What is functional programming?
+96.What is functional programming?
 Does Python follow a functional programming style?
 If yes, list a few methods to implement functionally oriented programming in Python.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)